The Best Inexpensive Graduation Gifts

 Provide for the basics.

 Beginning college students and young adults just starting out have a lot to learn when it comes to setting up housekeeping.
-Particularly at the check stand!
-Laundry soap, toiletries, and basic kitchen supplies can add up.
+Particularly when it comes to paying the bill at the check stand!
+Laundry soap, toiletries, and basic kitchen supplies can add up quickly!

 Give money — in a clever way.